matthewmuccio/ARTeamApp/README.md

-# PollApplication
+# DjangoBlogApp
-A basic poll application built using Python, Django, and SQLite.
+A simple blog web application built using Python, the Django web framework, and an SQLite back-end.